SAP/cloud-security-services-integration-library/token-client/README.md

 2. [HttpClientFactory](#httpclientfactory)

 ### OAuth2ServiceConfiguration
 `OAuth2ServiceConfiguration` holds the information from the respective Identity service binding and is used in `XsuaaTokenFlows` initialization.

+#### OAuth2ServiceConfiguration Bean
-When using `spring-xsuaa` or `spring-security` client libraries this is accessible via `XsuaaServiceConfiguration` Bean.
+When using `spring-xsuaa` or `spring-security` client libraries, a readily configured OAuth2ServiceConfiguration is accessible via `XsuaaServiceConfiguration` Bean.

 #### Default OAuth2ServiceConfiguration
-The `env` library provides a convenient way to obtain bound Identity service configurations by reading information from the `VCAP_SERVICES` environment variable or K8s secrets and mapping it to an instance of the `OAuth2ServiceConfiguration` class, you can use it as follows:
+Alternatively, the `env` library provides a convenient way to obtain bound Identity service configurations by reading information from the `VCAP_SERVICES` environment variable or K8s secrets and mapping it to an instance of the `OAuth2ServiceConfiguration` class.
+You can use it as follows:
 ```java
 OAuth2ServiceConfiguration config = Environments.getCurrent().getXsuaaConfiguration();
 ```

 #### Custom OAuth2ServiceConfiguration
-If you need to fetch a token from specific Identity service instance that is not bound to your application e.g. the uaa service configuration of your job scheduler, you need to initialize `OAuth2ServiceConfiguration` manually.
+If you need to fetch a token from a specific Identity service instance that is not bound to your application, e.g. the uaa service configuration of your job scheduler, you need to initialize an `OAuth2ServiceConfiguration` manually.
 You can use the `OAuth2ServiceConfigurationBuilder` provided by the `env` library for this purpose.

 ```java
 OAuth2ServiceConfigurationBuilder builder = OAuth2ServiceConfigurationBuilder.forService(Service.XSUAA);